 ...
 View more

 Dave is the VP of Social Strategy at Lithium.
-He is the author of best-selling book "Social Media Marketing: An Hour a Day," as well as "Social Customer Experience: Engage and Retain Customers Using Social Media".
-He is also a regular columnist for ClickZ, Dave was a co-founder of social technology provider Social Dynamx, acquired by Lithium.
+Based in Austin, Dave is also the author of best-selling "Social Media Marketing: An Hour a Day," as well as "Social Media Marketing: The Next Generation of Business Engagement."
+Dave is a regular columnist for ClickZ, Dave was a co-founder of social technology provider Social Dynamx, acquired by Lithium.
 Prior, Dave was a product manager with Progressive Insurance and a systems analyst with NASA| Jet Propulsion Labs.

 ...
 View more